eapostol/sequelize-demo-001/README.md

 **Sequelize** is a promise-based ORM for Node.js v4 and up.
 It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL and features solid transaction support, relations, read replication and more.

+## Branches:
+### 001-setting-up-sequelize-project
+* this branch has tasks that setup the sequelize project

+`​sequelize init:config & sequelize init:models`

+The results should be seen in the images shown below

+(insert execution of command image)

+(insert new files and folders added image)